INTERNSHIP AND FULL TIME JOB OPPORTUNITY

 MAJORS: BUSINESS (MBA) / COMPUTER SCIENCE / ACCOUNTANCY / MANAGEMENT / POLITICAL SCIENCE / INTERDISCIPLINARY STUDIES/ INTERNATIONAL STUDIES /HISTORY / PSYCHOLOGY/ CRIMINAL JUSTICE

-SOPHOMORE; JUNIORS; 1ST SEMESTER SENIORS and 1ST YEAR GRADUATE STUDENTS
+SOPHOMORE; JUNIORS; FIRST SEMESTER SENIORS AND FIRST YEAR GRADUATE STUDENTS

 Duties performed include, but not limited to, determining classification management; oversight of facility security and information systems practices and procedures; and security reviews in accordance with Department of Defense policies and procedures.
 The security professional will be skilled at providing technical security guidance and educating personnel in the protection of national security information.
 As the incumbent progressed from an entry-level position to mid-level, job responsibility and authority increases.

-Requirements: GPA 3.0 minimum, U.S. Citizenship required, and background check will be performed.
-Interest in travel, ability to work in teams, 2nd semester sophomore status through graduate level, and Statement of Interest essay to be presented with student credentials as processed by the Internship Program Office.
-Copies of essay questions available in the University Career Services Office.
-Please schedule an appointment with our office to establish your credentials.
-Credentials must be completed by January 26, 2015.
+GPA 3.0 minimum, U.S. Citizenship required, and background check will be performed.
+Interest in travel, ability to work in teams, 2nd semester sophomore status through graduate level

 FIRST JUDICIAL DISTRICT COURT CLINIC